FAYCAL-EL/MissingSemester/README.md

 # Monitor Application

-add to readme:
--(to quit the app use q or Q or ctrl+C)
--screenshots

 The Monitor Application is a command-line utility that monitors CPU, memory, and disk usage on your system.
 It provides a user-friendly interface with visual tables displaying real-time usage statistics.

 ## verfication overview